nomansiddiquiofficial/nomansiddiquiofficial/README.md

 - 👋 Hi, I’m @nomansiddiquiofficial
-- 👀 I’m interested to Code with Python
+- 👀 I’m interested to Code with Python, C#
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Asp.Net Core
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me just leave a WhatsApp msg +923223885443

 <!---